 Length of stud blank parallel to the secondary axis of the working plane.
+This value has an incremental effect.

 Q220 Radius / Chamfer (+/-)?

 Enter the value for the radius or chamfer form element.
 If you enter a positive value, the control will round every corner.
 The value you enter here refers to the radius.
 If you enter a negative value, all corners of the contour will be chamfered with the value entered as the length of the chamfer.